Skip to main content

 Metagenomic sequencing for pathogen identification and analysis Jenny Welander (Linköping University) Linköping University Hospital

-Next generation clinical virology Tobias Allander (Karolinska University) Karolinska University Hospital
+Next generation clinical virology Tobias Allander (Karolinska Institutet) Karolinska University Hospital

 Pre-analytics for pandemic preparedness Martin Sundqvist (Örebro University) Örebro University Hospital